Your browser does not support JavaScript.

 Prerequisites

-• Bachelor's degree or higher completed from regionally accredited institution
+• Bachelor's degree or higher completed from regionally accredited institution.
+This includes post baccalaureate programs in credential and/or master's degree program (if applicable).

 • Offer of employment as teacher of record with an appropriate credential (verified by employer) in a k-22 position.
 The institution and participating districts must certify that interns do not displace certificated employees in participating districts.